 3. Schedule of the campus visit (October 21-22) by the Educational Marketing Group, Inc. This is the entity advising the University on matters" image-related."

 4. The revision of the UPPS 04.04.46 related to prohibition of discrimination.
-The revision includes sexual orientation as a category against which the university
+The revision includes sexual orientation as a category against which the university will not discriminate.

 5. Minutes of the October 2nd and October 9th were approved with minor corrections.